 Bluegill & Shellcracker on Watts Bar Lake

 TWRA describes bluegill as a good quantity fishery (more quantity than quality), with prolific spawning that can occur up to three times a year.
-Redear (shellcracker) are present, but Watts Bar isn't a standout shellcracker destination compared with downstream Chickamauga.
+Redear (shellcracker) are present, but Watts Bar is not a standout shellcracker destination compared with downstream Chickamauga.

 Where they live by season